 Caramelizing brussels sprouts is easy!
 And since it brings out the sprouts natural sugars, it’s a really delicious way to cook them.
 You can cook them in the oven, but I prefer to have more control over their doneness and cook them nice and quickly in a skillet.

-Once your brussels sprouts are blanched, trim the ends of sprouts off (don’t cut too far up for the leaves will fall off) and then cut in half lengthwise.
+- Trim: the ends of blanched sprouts off (don’t cut too far up for the leaves will fall off) and then cut in half lengthwise.

-Now, get caramelizing!
-Turn heat under skillet to medium-high.
-There should be a thin layer of oil from the pancetta in the pan, but you can add more if necessary.
+- Caramelize: Turn heat under skillet to medium-high.
+There should be a thin layer of oil from the pancetta in the pan, but you can add more if necessary (or if you didn’t cook your pancetta first).
 Place half the brussels sprouts cut-side down into the skillet and sprinkle with half the salt and half the pepper.

 Let sprouts cook for 4-5 minutes until they’re turning nice and golden.
 Turn sprouts over and let cook for another 3 minutes.
 Move brussels sprouts to separate plate or bowl and repeat with second half of brussels sprouts and remaining salt and pepper, adding more oil to the skillet as necessary.